 Jessica Fain, Program Director for Policy, Planning, and Engagement: Jessica Fain recently joined the Science and Resilience Institute at Jamaica Bay as the Program Director for Policy, Planning and Engagement.
 Previously, she was a senior planner at the New York City Department of City Planning in the Waterfront and Open Space Division, where she focused on coastal zone management and resiliency planning.
 She was also a capital projects manager at the NYC Public Design Commission.
 Jessica holds a BA from the University of Pennsylvania and a Master in City Planning from the Massachusetts Institute of Technology.

 Helen Cheng, Coastal Resilience Specialist: Helen Cheng is the Coastal Resilience Extension Specialist at the Science and Resilience Institute at Jamaica Bay in partnership with New York Sea Grant.
 Helen previously worked as the Coastal Communities Specialist for the National Sea Grant Office at the National Oceanic and Atmospheric Administration (NOAA), being a recipient of the 2015 John A. Knauss Marine Policy Fellowship.
 Helen received her M.S. degree in Zoology from the University of New Hampshire in 2014, studying the environmental influences on American horseshoe crab (Limulus polyphemus) behavior and distribution in the Great Bay Estuary, N.H.
 U.S.A.
 She received her B.S. from Stony Brook University in 2009.
 Helen has volunteered and worked at several non-profit organizations including the Massachusetts Audubon Society, the Nantucket Maria Mitchell Association, Mote Marine Laboratory, and the New York Aquarium, and participated in a variety of marine science research projects, education opportunities, and outreach events.
-In her free time, she is either hiking in the mountains or swimming in the ocean.
+Helen is also interested in science communication, utilizing mediums like blogging, creating conceptual diagrams, and story-telling.
+In her free time, she is either hiking in the mountains, swimming in the ocean, or playing the guitar.

 Lesley Patrick, Program Director for Assessment and Modelling